-The Public Works Division provides residential curbside garbage collection services within town limits.
+The Public Works Division provides residential curbside garbage collection services within town limits as a service paid for by property taxes.
 Multi-family dwellings receive commercial services.
 Call 919-296-9600 to start residential service.

 See the curbside collections calendar below for routes and services.
 See the Garbage Collection page for information on special collections and for collection requirements, including placement of rollout carts.

 Orange County provides recycling collection services.
 To set up new recycling service, email firstname.lastname@example.org or call 919-968-2788.

 Yard waste is collected weekly.
 For pickup, leaves should be placed in compostable bags except during loose leaf collection season, which occurs November through January.
 See the Yard Waste Collection page for items that can be collected and collection requirements.